jhpyle/docassemble/_docs/api.md

 Responses on failure:
  - [403] "Access Denied" if the API key did not authenticate.
  - [400] "Parameter i is required" if the `i` parameter is not included.
+ - [400] "Insufficient permissions to run this interview" if the owner of the API does not have the [`required privileges`] to run the interview.

 Response on success: [200]